-A fire caused by a burning bush threatened several units at the Jefferson on the Creek apartment complex Thursday night.
+A fire caused by a burning bush threatened several units at the Thursday night.

 The bush caught fire due to freshly spread mulch that was placed against the building and around the shrubs, Fire Marshal Dan Laurich said.
 Mulch can self-combust due to heat caused by its breakdown in warm temperatures - much like Thursday's.

 Fire crews were dispatched by the county at 7:07 p.m. and found the fire, which caused damage to the facade of the first and second floors of the apartment building, nearly extinguished.
 Firefighters then went to work checking that flames did not spread into the building and ventilate smoke out of the units, Chief Mitch Shapiro told Patch.

 Callers first reported to 911 that residents were trapped in the apartment by the fire, but when fire crews arrived all occupants were safe and outside, Shapiro said.
 No injuries were reported.

 All renters were allowed to return to their apartments after shortly after fire crews began clearing the scene, said Laurich.

 The fire and responding fire apparatus drew crowds of residents from all sections of the complex, many craning their necks for a view of the charred bush and melted siding.

 Fire crews from several local departments - Hartsville, Warminster and Upper Southampton - responded to the call.

 Tennessee firefighter Mark Finucane offered a list of trips to prevent mulch fires on FireEngineering.com.
 Below are several of them: